pushthat/h3_implem/README.md

 Une API graphql (https://github.com/async-graphql/async-graphql)

 ## Status

 - [x] indexing system (h3)
 - [x] query system
 - [x] insert system
-- [ ] grpc api
+- [x] grpc api
 - [ ] graphql

+## Infos

+You can modify resolution layer in the ResolutionDetails enum

+./test-grpc.sh contain example call

 ## example :

 This is the best reprentation I could make but this does not really reflect the polygon stored has there's a lot of line between each

 Zone to cover :